-Part of the railway's medium term plan, the line from Woody Bay to Lynton will provide a massive boost to the Lyn Valley.
+Part of the railway's long term plans; the line from Woody Bay to Lynton will provide a massive economic boost to the Lyn Valley.

-The railway will be able to act as a means of park and ride from Woody Bay and Blackmoor, easing congestion in the existing car parking around the twin towns.
+The railway will operate as a park and ride scheme from Woody Bay and Blackmoor, easing congestion in the twin-towns of Lynton & Lynmouth.
 The railway will also bring significant social and economic benefits to the local community.

 When we extend the railway northeast from Woody Bay, we will need to replace two significant road crossings.
 The first is at Martinhoe Cross, immediately beyond the current rail head.
 When it happens, this is likely to be completed as a tunnelling contract.